SteeltoeOSS/Documentation/docs/connectors/postgresql.md

 To use the PostgreSQL connector, add your choice of PostgreSQL package between [Npgsql](https://www.nuget.org/packages/Npgsql/) and [Npgsql.EntityFrameworkCore.PostgreSQL](https://www.nuget.org/packages/Npgsql.EntityFrameworkCore.PostgreSQL/) as you would if you were not using Steeltoe.
 Then add a reference to the appropriate Steeltoe connector NuGet package.

->NOTE: Steeltoe does not currently include direct support for PostgreSQL with Entity Framework 6.
+>Steeltoe does not currently include direct support for PostgreSQL with Entity Framework 6.

 ### Configure Settings